 Some people may have read this post and thought “why on earth are you giving your dog human food” or “I thought these would be dog themed cupcakes but for humans” but no… they are in fact perfectly edible cupcakes, but pupcakes.

 Don’t get me wrong, I don’t think dogs should be given much ‘human’ food at all, but every now and again (and in the correct form) it doesn’t hurt.
 Most dog food or treats have flour or other ingredients in to make them actually what they are anyway!

-I feed Rolo Royal Canin Golden Retriever food and we always have done since we got him – we weigh it out each day, and he is a healthy and happy boy.
+I feed Rolo Royal Canine golden retriever food and we always have done since we got him – we weigh it out each day, and he is a healthy and happy boy.
 His mostly eaten treats are in fact vegetables or fruit.
-We would be perfectly happy with giving him the ‘Raw’ diet, but the cost factor of it and storage of the food is what put us off!
+We would be perfectly happy with giving him the ‘raw’ diet, but the cost factor of it and storage of the food is what put us off!

 Rolo adores carrots, cucumber, banana and such like.
 Don’t worry, he doesn’t eat loads of each, but they’re much better than actual dog treats!
 Occasionally he’ll have bonios, or gravy bones, but he bloody loves a piece of cucumber.

 So, because we are quite strict, we thought that some Pupcakes couldn’t hurt – and he is OBSESSED with them!
 Honestly, if my hand goes anywhere near the tub with them in, his eyes light up and he looks like a puppy again!
 Those begging eyes are irresistible.

 The actual pupcake mixture itself only has eight ingredients, which may sound like a lot.. but when you break it down, the ingredients are actually perfectly fine!
 These could be eaten by humans as there is nothing in there that we wouldn’t eat either!